ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star: Evaluation

-In conclusion, considering traveling costs in the \ours framework effectively reduces traveling costs without an increase in manipulation costs but induces additional computation time which yields failures in large instances.
-Moreover, the results suggest that lazy buffer allocation improves solution quality and saves computation time.
+To summarize, in disc rearrangement experiments, we have the following conclusions: First, intelligent temporary object placement on top of other objects with \ours computes low-cost plans in dense test cases and reduces traveling costs in MB scenario.
+Second, considering traveling costs in the \ours framework effectively reduces traveling costs without an increase in manipulation costs but induces additional computation time.
+Finally, the results suggest that lazy buffer allocation improves solution quality and saves computation time.